-1 (d) Any sale or other disposition conducted in connection with a foreclosure action under 2 this section shall be commercially reasonable.
-3 SECTION 16 [from § 3-118].
-ASSOCIATION RECORDS.
-4 (a) The association must maintain the following:: 5 (1) detailed records of receipts and expenditures affecting the operation and 6 administration of the association and other appropriate accounting records; 7 (2) minutes of all meetings of its unit owners and executive board, a record of all 8 actions taken by the unit owners or executive board without a meeting, and a record of all actions 9 taken by a committee in place of the executive board on behalf of the association; 10 (3) the names of unit owners in a form that permits preparation of a list of the 11 names of all unit owners and the addresses at which the association communicates with them, in 12 alphabetical order showing the number of votes each owner is entitled to cast; 13 (4) its original or restated organizational documents, if required by law other than 14 this [act], bylaws and all amendments to them, and all rules currently in effect; 15 (5) all financial statements and tax returns of the association for the past three 16 years; 17 (6) a list of the names and addresses of its current executive board members and 18 officers; 19 (7) its most recent annual report delivered to the [Secretary of State], if any; 20 (8) financial and other records sufficiently detailed to enable the association to 21 comply with other requirements of law; 22 (9) current contracts to which it is a party and which are in a record; 23 (10) records of executive board or committee actions to approve or deny any
+- (a) The association must maintain the following:: - (1) detailed records of receipts and expenditures affecting the operation and administration of the association and other appropriate accounting records; - (2) minutes of all meetings of its unit owners and executive board, a record of all actions taken by the unit owners or executive board without a meeting, and a record of all actions taken by a committee in place of the executive board on behalf of the association;

-1 requests for design or architectural approval from unit owners; and 2 (11) ballots, proxies, and other records related to voting by unit owners for one 3 year after the election, action, or vote to which they relate.
-4 (b) Subject to subsections (c) and (d), all records maintained by the association, 5 including aggregate salary information of employees of the association, must be available for 6 examination and copying by a unit owner or the owner's authorized agent: 7 (1) during reasonable business hours or at a mutually convenient time and 8 location; and 9 (2) upon [5] days' notice in a record reasonably identifying the specific records or 10 the association requested.
-11 (c) Records maintained by an association may be withheld from inspection and copying 12 to the extent that they concern: 13 (1) personnel, salary, and medical records relating to specific individuals; 14 (2) contracts, leases, and other commercial transactions to purchase or provide 15 goods or services, currently in or under negotiation; 16 (3) pending or potential litigation; 17 (4) matters involving federal, state or local administrative or other formal 18 proceedings before a governmental tribunal for enforcement of the declaration, bylaws, or rules; 19 (5) communications with legal counsel which are otherwise protected by the 20 attorney-client privilege or the attorney work product doctrine; 21 (6) disclosure of information in violation of law; 22 (7) records of an executive session of the executive board; or 23 (8) individual unit files other than those of the requesting owner.
+- (3) the names of unit owners in a form that permits preparation of a list of the names of all unit owners and the addresses at which the association communicates with them, in alphabetical order showing the number of votes each owner is entitled to cast; - (4) its original or restated organizational documents, if required by law other than this [act], bylaws and all amendments to them, and all rules currently in effect; - (5) all financial statements and tax returns of the association for the past three years; - (6) a list of the names and addresses of its current executive board members and officers: - (7) its most recent annual report delivered to the [Secretary of State], if any; - (8) financial and other records sufficiently detailed to enable the association to comply with other requirements of law; - (9) current contracts to which it is a party and which are in a record; - (10) records of executive board or committee actions to approve or deny any requests for design or architectural approval from unit owners; and - (11) ballots, proxies, and other records related to voting by unit owners for one year after the election, action, or vote to which they relate. - (b) Subject to subsections (c) and (d), all records maintained by the association must be available for examination and copying by a unit owner or the owner's authorized agent: - (1) during reasonable business hours or at a mutually convenient time and location; and - (2) upon [5] days' notice in a record reasonably identifying the specific records of the association requested. - (c) Records maintained by an association may be withheld from inspection and copying to the extent that they concern: - (1) personnel, salary, and medical records relating to specific individuals; - (2) contracts, leases, and other commercial transactions to purchase or provide goods or services, currently in or under negotiation; - (3) pending or potential litigation or arbitration; - (4) pending or potential matters involving federal, state or local administrative or other formal proceedings before a governmental tribunal for enforcement of the declaration, bylaws, or rules;

-- 1 (d) The association may charge a reasonable fee for providing copies of any records 2 under this section and for supervising the unit owner's inspection. - (e) A right to copy records under this section includes the right to receive copies by photocopying or other means, including copies through an electronic transmission if available upon request by the unit owner. - 6 (f) An association is not obligated to compile or synthesize information. - 7 (g) Information provided pursuant to this section may not be used for commercial 8 purposes.
+- (5) communications with legal counsel which are otherwise protected by the attorney-client privilege or the attorney work product doctrine; - (6) disclosure of information in violation of law; - (7) records of an executive session of the executive board; or - (8) individual unit files other than those of the requesting owner. - (d) An association may charge a reasonable fee for providing copies of any records under this section and for supervising the unit owner's inspection. - (e) A right to copy records under this section includes the right to receive copies by photocopying or other means, including copies through an electronic transmission if available upon request by the unit owner. - (f) An association is not obligated to compile or synthesize information. - (g) Information provided pursuant to this section may not be used for commercial purposes.

-SECTION 17 [from § 3-120].
+SECTION 17.
 RULES.